yonigottesman/yonigottesman.github.io/_posts/2024-05-13-mask-user-tokens.markdown

 I want to fine-tune an LLM on the [Universal-NER/Pile-NER](https://huggingface.co/datasets/Universal-NER/Pile-NER-type) dataset.
 This is a NER-like dataset for generative models where every sample is a "conversation" in which a "user" asks the "assistant" for relevant tokens in the text.
 Here is an example sample:

 ```
-{'conversations': [{'from': 'human',
+{
+    "conversations": [
-   'value': 'Text: Q:\n\nHow can I restore my Unity?'},
+        {"from": "human", "value": "Text: Q:\n\nHow can I restore my Unity?"},
-  {'from': 'gpt', 'value': "I've read this text."},
+        {"from": "gpt", "value": "I've read this text."},
-  {'from': 'human', 'value': 'What describes software in the text?'},
+        {"from": "human", "value": "What describes software in the text?"},
-  {'from': 'gpt', 'value': '["Unity"]'}],
- 'id': 'ner_4898'}
+        {"from": "gpt", "value": '["Unity"]'},
+    ],
+    "id": "ner_4898",
+}
 ```
 As of May 2024, the most common way to fine-tune a conversational dataset is using `transformers`, `peft`, and `trl`.
 Huggingface added an abstraction called [chat_template](https://huggingface.co/docs/transformers/en/chat_templating) to format the conversation into a long string.
-Calling [apply_chat_template](https://huggingface.co/docs/transformers/en/main_classes/tokenizer#transformers.PreTrainedTokenizer.apply_chat_template) on the previous sample with the chatml format will create the following string:
+Calling [apply_chat_template](https://huggingface.co/docs/transformers/en/main_classes/tokenizer#transformers.PreTrainedTokenizer.apply_chat_template) on the previous sample with the ChatML format will create the following string:

 ```
 <|im_start|>user